Goenvim/FlexingUSB/README.md

 make install
 ```

-This will build a release version and install to `/usr/local/bin/`.
+This will build a release version and install to `/usr/local/bin/` with both commands available:
+- `FlexingUSB` - Full command
+- `flexingusb` - Short command (launcher script)

+**Both commands work from anywhere on your system!**

 ### Option 3: Manual Build